 Bedbugs are very minute and can be hidden anywhere and since it becomes hard to detect at the early stage of infestation.
 They hide in the cracks and the crevices.
 There is the urban myth about bedbugs that they cannot occur in plastic and metal equipment and there is no design, furnishing or material that is resistant to bedbugs.
 Bedbugs are present on any surface that contains cracks and crevices can provide a harbor for them and making it difficult to detect.

-When bedbugs invade libraries and other locations or place where people do not sleep, the nocturnal bedbugs look to feed on people rather than feeding them at the night time.
+When bedbugs invade libraries and other locations or places where people do not sleep, the nocturnal bedbugs look to feed on people rather than feeding them at night time.
 Since we all know that a pair of bedbugs can multiply in a short period of time with the large infestation.

 There are people entering the libraries on a daily basis where the bedbugs get the opportunities to enter the library and to eat as well as to migrate.
 The fact that people prefer coming to the library because of the silence and space they get for a long period of time but in the library, the reading tables provide these wingless insects significant opportunities to feed.